Ramijul/go-gin-oms/setup.md

-## Running locally with docker-compose
+## Running locally WITH docker-compose

 - Ensure you have docker-daemon running
 - Ensure you have docker-compose